enderNakamoto/Darkforest_Mina/README.md

 e.g. with a N of 100,000 -  hasing 100 co-ordinates will take more than 4 minutes.

-Given a big enough universe, it would be quite hard for anyone to bruteforce all the co-ordinates.
+Thus, given a big enough universe, it would be quite hard for anyone to bruteforce all the co-ordinates.

 ## References